-Submit a completed Application for Graduate Admission form along with an application fee of \$30.00 (U.S. dollars) to the Office of Admission and Professional Services, College of William and Mary, School of Education, P.O.
-Box 8795, Williamsburg, VA 23187-8795 U.S.A.
 If you are an international student and have been awarded the baccalaureate degree (or its equivalent) from any institution other than a U.S. regionally accredited institution of higher education, you must submit official copies of all transcripts from every college or university attended and certified literal translations where needed.
 These transcripts must show courses, grades received, annual mark sheets, examination sheets, and leaving certificates as they apply in the student's home country.
-Official copies must bear the seal of the issuing institution and the actual signature of your college or university registrar.
+Official copies must bear the seal of the issuing institu-

+SCHOOL OF EDUCATION-ADMISSION tion and the actual signature of your college or university registrar.